When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Additional Results

-In the main paper, for brevity, we present results using only BLEU and for a few representative experiments.
-For completeness, in this section, we present the results from all of our experiments and across all test sets using BLEU and ChrF.
-Note that the overall \textit{ranking} of the models is consistent across metrics.
-We only find few exceptions where the best model in a sub-group is different, but this is when two models produce very similar scores in both metrics.
+In the main paper, for brevity, we discuss results using only BLEU and for selected experiments that highlight our most important findings.
+For completeness, we also re-evaluate the outputs from \textit{all} of our experiments and across all test sets with two additional evaluation metrics, following the recommendations of~\citet{kocmi-etal-2021-ship}:

+\paragraph{chrF:} this is another surface-level (i.e., string-based) metric, like BLEU, but achieves better correlation with human judgment.
+It compares character n-grams that make it better for languages with rich morphology and is also tokenization independent.

+\paragraph{COMET:} this is a neural-based metric that uses a pretrained model to estimate the translation quality.
+Unlike BLEU and chrF, it also takes into account the source sentence.
+However, we point out that it is not clear how reliable (the current version of) COMET is for low-resource languages or test data across different domains, as~\citet{kocmi-etal-2021-ship} in their analysis considered only high-resource languages and two test domains (news, discussions).

+We find that overall, the \textit{ranking} of the models is very consistent across metrics.
+We observe only two instances where metrics do not fully agree with each other, mainly in en$\rightarrow$xx and low-resource languages (see \S\ref{sec:app-mixed-domain}, \S\ref{sec:app-scaling}).
+However, the main findings and patterns discussed in the main body of the paper still hold across metrics.